INVIDITechnologies/pulse-html5-2.x-plugin-videojs/docs/videojs-getting-started.md

 1. Load the Pulse VideoJS plugin after the HTML5 Pulse SDK on the page with your VideoJS player.
 You have three options:
   - Use the videojs.pulse.js file in the src folder directly,
   - or build the project first to use the minified version (videojs.pulse-x.x.x.min.js, where x.x.x is the version number) in the dist folder,
-  - or load the plugin from Ooyala's CDN, which ensures you always have the latest version in your integration.
+  - or load the plugin from INVIDI's CDN, which ensures you always have the latest version in your integration.

   ```
   <script type="text/javascript" src="http://your_hosting_location/videojs.pulse.js"></script>